ellipsis-ai/ellipsis-ai.github.io/developers/skills/index.md

 ## Skill editor

 The skill editor webpage shows the current (active) version of a skill, with all of its components.
-You can switch between each component, and add new components using the sidebar.
+You can edit the skill details, edit each component, switch between components, and add new components using the sidebar.

-### Version history
+## Version history

 A version history browser shows a list of all saved versions of a skill.
 A new version is created each time the skill is saved.